zuluana/Halia/README.md

 In contrast, Halia automatically resolves dependencies between features without the need to manually manage import order.

 In addition, each Halia Plugin has a unique identifier which ensures it's registered as a singleton instance.

+### Vanilla JS vs. Halia

+You don't need Halia to implement the "Plugin Manager" pattern.
+However, as the number of dependencies grows and use-cases evolve, several problems emerge.

+-  **Import Complexity**:  You need to manage import order, which can become complex and difficult to refactor.
+-  **Singleton Guarantee**:  There's no guarantee the loaded module is a Singleton.
+-  **Dependency Verification**:  It's your responsibility to ensure dependencies are met prior to installation.
+-  **Delayed Installation**:  You'll need to manually manage installation if it occurs after initial load.

+As an on-demand, app-level dependency manager, Halia helps solve these problems.

+### Principles

+#### Responsibility
+Each Plugin is responsible for the valid use of the imported APIs.
+Without a standard mechanism to enforce or define "valid" use, the responsibility is deferred to the Plugin developers.
+For this reason, it's important to understand the usage rules and limitations of each imported API and your own.
+However, a Plugin is not responsible for the validity of its dependencies.

+###  Problems

+While using Halia (or any Plugin manager) you might encounter several common problems.
+Most of these can be solved by applying one or more design patterns.

+#### Incompatibility
+An "Incompatibility" exists between two or more Plugins which cannot co-exist.
+For example, when installed together, the functionality of the system may be invalid compared to the expected functional state.
+To solve this problem, try the following suggestions:

+-  Remove one of the Plugins.
+-  Update one of the Plugins to fix the incompatibility.
+-  Build a new "Coupling Plugin" to fix the incompatibility.
+-  Update the dependency APIs to support the Plugins.

+### Patterns

+These are common patterns you can apply to help you build robust, modular systems.

+####  Coupling Plugin
+A "Coupling Plugin" is used to correct invalid or missing functionality that results from an incompatibility.

+For example, imagine we add two new Plugins, "Video" and "Messaging".
+Assuming they both inject themselves with the same API, it's possible they'd overwrite one another.
+To solve this, we can build a new "Coupling Plugin", perhaps called "VideoMessaging", to inject the necessary patch.

+This approach can be useful, but it's good practice to keep Plugins independent and compatible.
+This helps control feature "fan-out" and keeps combinatorial explosion in check.

 ### Attribution